Your Tea Pot

 4. Once water boils, remove from heat and let cool for 5 minutes (boiling water will burn white tea).
 If you want an extra gingery kick, let the water boil for longer (10-15 minutes).

 5. Place white tea leaves into infuser of choice.
-This teapot is a great option.

 6. Once water has cooled enough to still create steam but is no longer actively boiling (roughly 165 degrees F if you’ve got a thermometer), steep white tea with the ginger water for 3-5 minutes.